JWIG User Manual

 Other data types than strings can also easily be received:

-(this includes wrapper classes such as Integer and Boolean) - where valueOf is then used for creating a value from its string representation, and an absent field results in null.
+(this includes wrapper classes such as Integer and Boolean) - where valueOf is then used for creating a value from its string representation.
+An absent field results in the value null.

 • Primitive types (int, boolean, etc.)